allison-stack/Enviroclean/External documentation/help_page.md

 - Problem: How do I use this app?
   - Solution: Well, it's just a bunch of buttons...
 Click the buttons until you land on what you want.
 If you misclick, no worries just rerun the program again.

+If any other problems arise that are not on this list, please contact one of the project devs.